tenglina/tenglina/README.md

 ## Hii 👋, I'm Nandini

 I am broadly interested in working in all things machine intelligence.
-I'm currently focusing on Machine Learning models that can run on compute-constrained devices, like mobile phones, tablets, and smart glasses.
+I'm currently focusing on ML/DL models that can run on compute-constrained devices, like mobile phones, tablets, and smart glasses.

 Previously, I worked on porting Deeplearning models for driver monitoring onto hardware.
 I implemented runtime optimizations such as quantization and pruning.
 I also accelerated parts of the algorithm to take advantage of the architecture of specific accelerators.